 The National Teaching Awards continue to serve as a source of inspiration and pride as well as celebrating hard-working teachers and the profession

-Since they were launched 17 years ago, the National Teaching Awards (NTA) has been growing from strength to strength.
+Since they were launched 17 years ago, the National Teaching Awards (NTA) have been growing from strength to strength.
 The overarching founding objective of the awards is to celebrate the teaching profession by acknowledging extraordinary efforts made by teachers, often in very difficult conditions.

 Perhaps the biggest scoop for the organisers is securing the rights to have the event beamed live and recorded for later broadcast on SABC2.
 The TV broadcasts not only attracts more potential sponsors, but also ensure more viewers can watch the event from the comfort of their homes.

 The 2017 edition of the awards was held at Gallagher Estate and, as in the past, the atmosphere was festive and jovial.
 The audience was treated to bands and traditional and choral renditions, including solo performances by young and upcoming artists.
 Speakers after speaker acknowledged the critical role teachers play in delivering quality education.